bibhas/SampleRaster/README.txt

 INSTALLATION

 You must be running Mac OS X 10.6 or higher to compile or install from source.
-Packages created on Mac OS X 10.6.x and higher will also work on 10.4.x.

 The "makepackage.sh" script can be used to create an installable driver package, or you can just install from source directly with the following
 command:

-    xcodebuild -target SampleRaster install DSTROOT=/
+    sudo xcodebuild -target SampleRaster -configuration Debug_10.6 install DSTROOT=/

-Once you have installed the software, open the Print & Fax preference pane and click on the "+" button to add a printer.
+Once you have installed the software, open the Print & Scan preference pane and click on the "+" button to add a printer.
 Choose the "Sample Raster Driver" listing from the list and click "Add".

 NOTES

+Products requiring PPC support must be built on 10.6.x or 10.5.x using XCode 3.
+Products with only Intel support can be build with 10.6.6 or later using Xcode 4.

 The ink level monitoring supported by the printer utility and help will only work with Mac OS X 10.5.3 and higher.
-The driver as a whole works with Mac OS X 10.4 and higher.
+The driver as a whole works with Mac OS X 10.6 and higher.
+Builds targeting Mac OS X 10.6 and higher use the Grand Central Dispatch version of the ink level monitoring code.

 The backend writes the virtual printed pages to PDF files in a per-queue directory in /Library/Caches, typically /Library/Caches/Sample_Raster_Driver if the default printer name is used when you add the printer.

 If you use this sample project as the start point for your product, before releasing your product, make sure you adjust the VALID_ARCHS value of each target in the project file and the RC_ARCHS value to be passed to 'xcodebuild' in your build script, based on the versions of OS you support.